-As a broadcast and print Journalist, Margaret covers news and politics.
-In her media relations role, she advises on local, state and national political campaigns, advocates for the disabled and is a Certified Peer & Family Mentor at The Reeve Foundation.
-She is a member of the National Press Club, and the Society of Professional Journalists DC Chapter.
-She is a Past Editor of Dateline.
-Margaret has judged the Green Eye Shade Awards, the Dateline Awards and the DMA Excellence in Journalism Awards.
-She writes a monthly column for the Washington Women in Public Relations blog.
+Margaret volunteers on local history and preservation interests through Salisbury Historic District Commission, MHT/Maryland Heritage Areas Authority, and the Friends of Poplar Hill Mansion, member SPJFreelance, NAPC and related preservation organizations. news and politics.
+In her media relations role, she advised on political campaigns, was a Certified Peer & Family Mentor at The Reeve Foundation, retired member of the National Press Club, and former board member at the Society of Professional Journalists DC Chapter.
+She is a Past Editor of Dateline, and has judged the Green Eye Shade Awards, the Dateline Awards and the DMA Excellence in Journalism Awards.
+Past board member of Boys and Girls Club Garfield NJ and Solas Nua.

 The following morning was, if even possible, almost worse than the day before.
 As I left my building, I saw the darkness in the sky to the south.
 I heard the sounds of an eerie silence.
 No traffic.
 Nothing.
 A lone firetruck passed me by, full of grim-faced firefighters headed towards the West Side Highway, destination World Trade Center.